 7. Use an anxiety wrap

-An anxiety wrap such as a Thundershirt or even a small tight T-shirt can help reduce the stress our dogs feel (similar to swaddling a baby).
+An anxiety wrap such as a Thundershirt or even a small tight T-shirt may help reduce the stress our dogs feel (similar to swaddling a baby).

 8. Take a trip

-If fireworks are prevalent in your neighborhood, consider taking a short trip with your dog or drive away from home to avoid the sounds.
+If fireworks are prevalent in your neighborhood, consider taking a short trip to another area with your dog or drive away from home to avoid the sounds.

 9. Comfort your dog